mysociety/alaveteli/doc/manual/docs/getting_started.md

 an incredibly useful resource for driving traffic to your site.
 It's well worth setting yourself up as a charity if only to take advantage of this programme.

+For more ideas, see this [blog post about promoting your Alaveteli site](https://www.mysociety.org/2015/06/02/ten-ways-to-promote-alaveteli-sites/).

 <a name="step-7"> </a>

 ## Step seven: Maintain the website